 The Scholastic Aptitude Test or SAT® is a four-hour long test that most high school students dread.
 The SAT® has a profound impact on your college application and is the test that all your years of schooling have prepared you for.
 There’s no substitute for hard work here and you will have to study many long hours to get the best results, but knowing how to navigate the SAT® test and how best to prepare for it will help you to succeed.

-The SAT® consists of 170 questions divided into three components: writing,
+The SAT® consists of 170 questions divided into three components: writing, critical reading, and math.

 Writing: This consists of a 25-minute essay and 49 multiple choice questions.

 Critical Reading: This section is testing your ability to understand and analyse text and consists of 67 questions.

 Math: 44 Questions are multiple choice with 10 additional questions.

 SAT® Test Preparation

 The first thing you should do is to decide if you actually want to take the SAT® test.
 Find out if the colleges you wish to apply to accept the ACT test.
 These two tests are both designed to test your aptitude, but are very differently formulated.
 Take a practice test for both to see which one fits your style best.